-As regards global markets, Asian indices closed mixed today while European indices have also opened on a mixed note.
-The rupee was trading at Rs 45.67 to the dollar at the time of writing.
+The Asian indices closed mixed today, while the European indices have also opened on a mixed note.
+The rupee was trading at Rs 46.67 to the dollar at the time of writing.

 As per a leading business daily, BHEL has chalked out plans of recruiting about 4,000 people annually for the next 3 years as part of its expansion plans and embarking on new joint ventures.
 The company's aim is to increase its headcount to around 52,000-55,000 by the end of 2012 as compared to over 45,000 at present.
 It must be noted that of the 78,000 MW capacity addition in the current five year plan period, BHEL has bagged orders for 44,000 MW.
 Further, at the end of September 2009, the company's order backlog stood at Rs 1,258 bn, which is about 4.8 times last fiscal's annual sales.
 Not just that, the company has received an order worth Rs 9.9 bn from Railways to supply about 150 electric locomotives.
 Therefore, in our opinion increasing its headcount makes sense given the scale of projects that BHEL has to execute.
 BHEL closed higher by 3% today.